 Examinations Notice Board:

-The notice boards situated in Cavendish Court to the right of the P.E. corridor display examination registers and room/seating information.
+The notice boards situated in Science corridor display examination registers and room/seating information.
 Please make sure you check the notice board so that you are in the right place at the right time.

 Notices and warnings to candidates which are issued jointly by all of the awarding bodies are available to view on the school website.
 All candidates must read them carefully and note that if you break any of the examination rules or regulations it could lead to disqualification from all subjects.
 The School must report any breach of regulations to the awarding body.